-The Kessil a80 LED light features a new design that allows the ability for high heat to transfer without the use of a fan through its powder-coated aluminium body.
+The Kessil a80 LED light features a new design that allows the ability for high heat to transfer without the use of a fan through its powder-coated aluminum body.
 This design allows the light to operate silently, making the light perfect for use in quieter rooms such as bedrooms and offices.
-The lack of fan should also help to increase resistance of the fan to water splashing and salt creep.
+The lack of fan should also help to increase the resistance of the fan to water splashing and salt creep.

 The small power draw of just 15W at maximum speed is what allows for the passive cooling to operate efficiently.

 The entire unit is comprised of 15 individual LED lights covering the entire light color spectrum beginning with white LEDs, a variety of blues, a reddish magenta as well as some UV.
-The whole lighting unit takes up a total of less than 10mm in space across, and also features secondary lenses.
+The whole lighting unit takes up a total of less than 10mm in space across and also features secondary lenses.
 In use, the blending is perfect and it produces amazing glittery lines with the help of surface water movement.

 The light does have a broad range, with expected coverage up to 18 inches in diameter from a height of six inches.
 That coverage expands to 24 inches in diameter when the height reaches eight inches or more, making this light a great option for shallow reef tanks.